-Amna’s research is contributing to the enhanced understanding of human dignity in Islam with a specific focus on the use of the death penalty and its engagement with International Law.
-She has been invited by the Foreign and Commonwealth Office to advise the British government on their strategy for bilateral engagement in death penalty cases and has held an advisory role to NGOs such as Reprieve and SHRI.
+Amna’s research focuses on the UN’s Universal Periodic Review (UPR) mechanism and Islamic law, both as separate and interlinked areas, exploring pertinent human rights issues such as capital punishment, freedom of religion, and women and children’s rights.
+She is also contributing to the enhanced understanding of human dignity in Islam with a specific focus on the use of the death penalty and its engagement with international law.
+She has been invited by the UK Foreign and Commonwealth Office to advise the British government on their strategy for bilateral engagement in death penalty cases and has held an advisory role to several NGOs.

 At the international level, Amna actively participates in the UPR through submission of stakeholder reports to selected states’ review, and engages in UPR Pre-sessions which provide an international platform to directly advocate to government delegations on countries’ human rights landscapes.
 Her work for the highly influential UPR Project at BCU is regularly cited by the UN Office of the High Commissioner for Human Rights and was shortlisted for the national Times Higher Education Award 2021 for International Collaboration of the Year.
 Amna is also co-founder of the ‘UPR Academic Network’ which brings together an international network of scholars working on the mechanism.